pingcap/tidb-operator/docs/api-references/docs.md

 </em>
 </td>
 <td>
-<p>ImagePullPolicy of the component.
+<p>(Deprecated) ImagePullPolicy of the component.
 Override the cluster-level imagePullPolicy if present
-Deprecated, use TidbCluster.HelperImagePullPolicy instead</p>
+Note that this is deprecated, use <code>TidbCluster.HelperImagePullPolicy</code> instead</p>
 </td>
 </tr>
 </tbody>